mehara-rothila/university-companion-front-end/README.md

-# Smart Campus Companion - Frontend
+# Smart University Companion - Frontend

-A modern, responsive Next.js web application for the Smart Campus Companion system - L3 Individual Project at University of Moratuwa.
+A modern, responsive Next.js web application for the Smart University Companion system - L3 Individual Project at University of Moratuwa.

 ## 🎯 Project Overview

-The Smart Campus Companion is an AI-powered digital assistant designed to enhance university life through human-centered design and ethical AI implementation.
-This frontend provides an intuitive interface for students to access campus services, navigation, and personalized assistance with real-time data integration and secure user management.
+The Smart University Companion is an AI-powered digital assistant designed to enhance university life through human-centered design and ethical AI implementation.
+This frontend provides an intuitive interface for students to access university services, navigation, and personalized assistance with real-time data integration and secure user management.

 ## ✨ Features